digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/security.rst

 Canton can also protect private keys by outsourcing their generation and storage to a KMS, making use of of a KMS's API to perform the necessary crypto operations such as decryption and signing.
-This protection safeguards against malicious adversaries that besides access to the storage layer can also access the node’s system and inspect its memory.
+This protection safeguards against malicious adversaries that, besides access to the storage layer, can also access the node’s system and inspect its memory.
+Using a KMS's underlying monitoring framework (e.g. AWS CloudTrail Logs or GCP Cloud Audit Logs) in combination with Canton logging also offers a reliable way to maintain the security, reliability of Canton, and identify any possible misuse of its private keys.

 This improvement in security comes with drawbacks, in particular: